anshulxyz/anshulxyz.github.io/_posts/2022-07-13-getting-started-seaorm.md

 cargo run --bin update_post
 ```

-And this should look like
+And it should look like

 ```txt
 $ cargo run --bin update_post                                                                                         ⏎